area9innovation/flow9/doc/windows.markdown

 To see the output from this program, open the JavaScript console in your browser.
 That is ctrl+shift+J in Chrome in the address line.

-Details on mysql setup issues can be found in `flow/doc/mysql.markdown`

 ## What is really happening when compiling flow code

 When you run